 What is a key lime pie plant?
 These South African natives have plump, fan-shaped leaves edged with crinkles that take on a reddish tint in bright light.
-Key lime pie plant (Adromischus cristatus) displays rusty reddish-brown aerial roots and clusters of green, tube-shaped flowers bloom atop 8-inch stems in spring and early summer.
+Key lime pie plant (Adromischus cristatus) displays rusty reddish brown aerial roots and clusters of green, tube-shaped flowers bloom atop 8 inch (20 cm.) stems in spring and early summer.
 You may know key lime pie plants as crinkle leaf succulent plants.
 Whatever you choose to call these tough little plants, key lime pie plant propagation is about as easy as it gets.
 Read on to learn about the propagation of Adromischus succulents.

 How to Propagate Key Lime Pie Succulents